Eastern Corridor Medical Engineering Centre Doctoral Training Centre.

 The ECME Doctoral Training Centre gives PhD researchers an enhanced experience in a number of key ways intended to make them future leaders in the healthcare technology sector.
 We offer enhanced training, networking and contact with clinicians and industry from an early stage in their PhD journey.
 Our training is based on international best practice in both research and business skills.
 The project has a training and networking committee who ensure that the opportunities within the ECME project are fully realised by the PhD researchers and each researcher uses a personal development and networking plan to both record activities which have taken place and identify future needs.

-The project to adheres to the principals of the Marie Currie innovative training networks.
+The project adheres to the principals of the Marie Curie innovative training networks.
 As part of this, we provide support for individuals, partner organisations and the project as a whole.
 These principals are as follows:

 At researcher level:

 - Increased set of skills, both research-related and transferable ones, leading to improved employability and career prospects both in and outside academia (leading in the longer-term to more successful careers).

 - Increase, in the longer-term, in higher impact R&I output, more knowledge and ideas converted into products and services.

 - Greater contribution, in the longer term, to the knowledge-based economy and society.

 - Enhanced cooperation and better transfer of knowledge between sectors and disciplines

 - Improvement in the quality of training programmes